dwang0721/PongPlus/README.md

 ### Music License:
-RoccoW_-_07_-_Fuck_Sidechain_Compression_on_Gameboy.mp3
+RoccoW_-_07_-_Fuck_Sidechain_Compression_on_Gameboy.mp3 <br />
-ロッコ by RoccoW is licensed under a Attribution-ShareAlike License.
+ロッコ by RoccoW is licensed under a Attribution-ShareAlike License.<br />
-Based on a work athttps://roccow.bandcamp.com/album/- Permissions beyond the scope of this license may be available atwww.soundcloud.com/roccowor contact artist via email.
+Based on a work athttps://roccow.bandcamp.com/album/-<br />
+Permissions beyond the scope of this license may be available atwww.soundcloud.com/roccowor contact artist via email.<br />